-Stephen Oyoung is an action actor, professional stuntman, and fight choreographer.
+Stephen Oyoung is an action actor, professional stuntman, fight choreographer and comedian.
 He’s a native of Cerritos, California, and has been working in the entertainment industry for over ten years.
-He currently stars as martial arts expert Lau Hu on TNT’s The Last Ship (2016) and has choreographed many of the show’s fight scenes.
-He was also a featured member of the Rogue One: A Star Wars Story (2016) stunt team and can be seen in Independence Day: Resurgence (2016) this summer.
+He stared as martial arts expert Lau Hu on TNT’s The Last Ship (2016) and has choreographed many of the show’s fight scenes.
+He was also a featured member of the Rogue One: A Star Wars Story (2016) stunt team and can be seen in Independence Day: Resurgence (2016), For All Mankind, (2019) Terminator: Dark Fate (2019), Paddleton (2019) and Alita: Battle Angel (2019).

 Stephen Oyoung is an expert in Chinese Wushu Kung Fu.
 As a child his father taught him Shaui Jiao and Praying Mantis Kung Fu, but it wasn’t until he saw The Matrix as a senior in high school that he began to seriously entertain thoughts of action acting.
 During college he studied Wushu under Ma JinLong of the Shandong Wushu Team and Qiu Dong Xing of the Beijing Wushu Team.